grpc/proposal/A55-xds-stateful-session-affinity.md

 B1, it attaches a configured cookie to the response before delivering the response to the client application.
 The cookie encodes some identifying information about B1 (for example its IP-address).
-The client application saves the cookie and uses that cookie in all future RPCs of that session. gRPC uses the cookie and gets the encoded backend information to route the RPC to the same backend B1 if it is still in a valid state.
+The client application saves the cookie and uses that cookie in all future RPCs of that session (e.g. by using a separate cookie jar for each session). gRPC uses the cookie and gets the encoded backend information to route the RPC to the same backend B1 if it is still reachable.

 ### Related Proposals:

-* [gRFC A27: xDS-Based Global Load Balancing][A27]
+* [A27: xDS-Based Global Load Balancing][A27]
 * [A42: xDS Ring Hash LB Policy][A42]

 ## Proposal